chenq4/DS-STM-Net/README.md

 cd DS-STM-Net
 ```

-To intall all the dependencies using pip:
+To install all the dependencies using pip:
 ```bash
 pip install -r requirements.txt conda activate DS-STM-Net